dyako-baram/ImgSqizrProject/README.md

 # ImgSqizer

-## ImgSqizer (Pronounced Image squeezer) is a simple image compresser
+## ImgSqizer (Pronounced Image squeezer) is a simple image compressor

 ### usage:
-simply drag and drop images you want to compress over ImgSqizer
+simply drag and drop images you want to compress over ImgSqizer.exe

 the application will create an image with the same name and adds "compressed" suffix